gustafsson96/you-made-you-fitness/README.md

 * I used **[this StudyGyaan article](https://studygyaan.com/django/django-custom-404-error-template-page?utm_content=cmp-true&expand_article=1)** as a guide to create a 404 page.

 * The sitemap was created using **[XML Sitemaps](https://www.xml-sitemaps.com/)**.

+* I used the deployment steps from my 4th portfolio project ["The Swede Restaurant"](https://github.com/gustafsson96/the-swede-restaurant) as a guide when creating this project.

 * In addition to the more specific credits, I want to credit the Django Documentation, Stack Overflow, and the CI community on Slack as they have been helpful in solving problems along the way.